Study of the $f_{0}(980)$ and $f_{0}(500)$ Scalar Mesons through the Decay $D_{s}^{+} \to \pi^{+} \pi^{-} e^{+} \nu_{e}$

-Since the leptons and hadrons in the final state interact only weakly with each other, the semileptonic (SL) decays of charm mesons provide a unique and clean platform to probe the constituent $q\bar{q}$ components in the wave functions of light scalar states~\cite{Achasov2012}.
+Since the leptons and hadrons in the final state interact only weakly with each other, semileptonic decays of charm mesons provide a unique and clean platform to probe the constituent $q\bar{q}$ components in the wave functions of light scalar states~\cite{Achasov2012}.
 Here, only the spectator light quarks are related to the formation of these states and the quark flavor content can be specified through Cabibbo-favored and -suppressed processes~\cite{Oset2015}.
-Additionally, the dynamics of the SL charmed meson decays can be studied by measuring the hadronic form factor (FF) that describes the strong interaction between the final-state quarks, including all the non-perturbative effects.
-This provides an excellent opportunity to test the different theoretical methods of solving the QCD non-perturbative problem.
-Since the FFs and branching fractions (BFs) of the SL charmed meson decays are highly sensitive to the internal structure of light scalar states, studies of the dynamics of these decays are also important to understand their nature~\cite{Soni2020}.
+Additionally, the dynamics of the semileptonic charmed meson decays can be studied by measuring the hadronic form factor that describes the strong interaction between the final-state quarks, including all the nonperturbative effects.
+This provides an excellent opportunity to test the different theoretical methods of solving the QCD nonperturbative problem.
+Since the form factors and branching fractions (BFs) of the semileptonic charmed meson decays are highly sensitive to the internal structure of light scalar states, studies of the dynamics of these decays are also important to understand their nature~\cite{Soni2020}.